PLEASANTON — Anthony Morris stripped off his shirt and waited patiently while Japanese artist Hori Ryu prepped him for the tattoo.

 "It has a little more exciting a vibe than a typical tattoo expo," he said.
 "It's more entertaining."

-For attendees seeking tattoos, InkFest afforded ample opportunity to flip through sketchbooks and picture portfolios
+For attendees seeking tattoos, InkFest afforded ample opportunity to flip through sketchbooks and picture portfolios to help spark inspiration.

 "A lot of people don't know what they're looking for until they see something they really like," said Dean Dennis, a San Francisco-based artist who began learning the trade in 1971 and counts many rock 'n' roll artists among his clientele.